Hello.

 In 2006, I opened a pet salon in Hermosa Beach, California.
 We sold pet retail products, doggie daycare, pet grooming services—and appeared on The Dog Whisperer with Cesar Millan.
 (Fun stuff!)

-In 2010, I opened an advertising business which I operated for ten years.
+In 2010, I opened an advertising business which I ran for ten years.

 In 2018, I began volunteering at a crisis intervention center.
 I enjoyed this work and earned a Master’s degree in clinical mental health counseling at Northwestern University.
 I am a Professional Counselor Associate who is working towards full licensure.
 I am supervised by David Habib Martin, LPC.

 My passion is family.
-I have an incredible (and extremely patient) partner who I’ve been with for 20 years.
-We have an amazing young son who I love with every cell in my body.
+I have an amazing partner who I’ve been with for 23 years.
+We have a delightful son who I love with every cell in my body.

 I am also a Little League coach, food-cart connoisseur, cyclist, swimmer, friend, wanna-be chef, true crime buff, writer, mistake-maker, voracious reader, and hopefully a down-to-earth guy.

 I practice Cognitive Behavioral Therapy (CBT), Acceptance & Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT).
-I believe that counseling should be a space to talk and gain insight to feel better.
-But I also believe that counseling is a place to learn tools so we get better.
+I believe that counseling should be a space to gain insight to feel better and learn tools so you get better.

-I value creativity, compassion, courage, kindness, collaboration, loyalty, humility, reliability, authenticity, and vulnerability.
+I value family, health, growth, gratitude and humility.
+I also appreciate creativity, compassion, courage, kindness, collaboration, loyalty, reliability, authenticity and vulnerability.

 If I had a billion dollars, I would live the same life I’m living.
-I am extremely grateful and fortunate to have work I enjoy, a family I adore, friends I connect with, good health, hobbies that keep me busy, perspective on my flaws, appreciation for my strengths, and humility to be the best me I can be.
+I am grateful to have work I enjoy, a family I adore, friends I connect with, good health, hobbies that keep me busy, perspective on my flaws, appreciation for my strengths and humility to be the best me I can be.